What is Saving Faith?

 “But my faith is not strong.”
 We are not saved by strong faith but by weak faith in a strong object.
 Even a trembling hand can receive a golden cup.
 God never asks if our faith is strong, he only requires that it rest on the Lord Jesus Christ.
 When I receive a gift with my hand, I do not look at my hand and wonder what sort of hand I have.
 I look to the gift and don’t worry about my hand.

 Christ Standing at the Door

 I suppose most of us are familiar with the image of Christ standing at the door and knocking.
 The picture comes from Revelation 3:20 where Christ offers to enter a lukewarm, lethargic church and have fellowship with those who will let him in.
 It is a wonderful picture of how Christ comes to each of us.
 And in this picture we see the three elements of faith made clear.

 Only then does Christ come and make himself at home in my heart.
 Years ago I learned a children’s chorus that goes like this: One door and only one, and yet its sides are two.
 Inside and outside, on which side are you?

 This is a crucial question for all of us to consider.
-On which side of your heart’s door is Jesus Christ?
+On which side of the door is Jesus Christ?
 Is he on the inside or on the outside, still knocking, waiting for you to open the door?
-If you hear Christ knocking, do not delay.
+If you hear Christ knocking, by all means do not delay.
 Go to the door and let him in.
 This is true saving faith.

 © Keep Believing Ministries